 - Time for compliance: The organization must comply with the exercise of these rights within a month.
 If the request is complex or if the number of requests received is large, the organization can extend the period but only after informing the individual about the reasons for providing a late answer.

 Everyone has the right to have their personal data deleted “without undue delay”, for example where data is no longer necessary for the purpose it was initially collected or processed.

 Organizations can be fined up to 4% of annual global turnover for breaching GDPR or EUR20 Million.
 This is the maximum fine that can be imposed for the most serious infringements (e.g. not having sufficient consent to process data or violating the core of privacy by design concepts).
 There is a tiered approach to fines e.g. a company can be fined 2% for not having their records in order, not notifying the supervising authority and data subject about a breach, or not conducting an impact assessment.

 It is important to note that these rules apply to both controllers and processors – meaning ‘clouds’ will not be exempt from GDPR enforcement.

 What does ‘Privacy by Design’ mean?

 The GDPR for the first time introduces the concept of “data protection by design” into formal legislation.
 At the conceptual level, data protection by design means that privacy should be a feature of the development of a product, rather than something that is tacked on later.
-Thus, the companies are required to implement appropriate safeguards, including the enclosure of privacy into the design of the business processes, new projects that involve processing of personal data and IT applications support, in order to include all the necessary security requirements at the initial implementation stages of such developments.
+Thus, the companies are required to implement appropriate safeguards, including the enclosure of privacy into the design of the business processes, new projects that involve the processing of personal data, and IT applications support, in order to include all the necessary security requirements at the initial implementation stages of such developments.

-Data protection must be a key consideration when designing the projects, applications or data systems, and not an addition.
+Data protection must be a key consideration when designing the projects, applications, or data systems, and not an addition.
 This principle also ensures that wherever consent from the individual is required for data to be processed, their consent cannot be assumed and must be given actively.